 GREETINGS FROM OUR SOLAR POWERED OFFICE

-Last summer in the northern Rockies was pretty
+Last summer in the northern Rockies was

 strange….July was cool and spring-like and many folks’